Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr

-The magnetic specific heat data show a sharp decrease below $T \sim$ 2.5 K and the data are consistent with gapped excitations, albeit with two gaps.
-The presence of gaps is also evident in the temperature dependence of $^1$H NMR $1/T_1$ below about 2.5 K (Fig. \ref{F8}(b)).
+The magnetic specific heat data show a sharp decrease below $T \sim$ 2.5 K, and the data are consistent with gapped excitations.
+The hump around $T \sim$ 2.5 K in $C_{mag}$ itself might indicate a deviation from the uniform chain behavior which remains even in high field.
+The presence of gap signature is also evident in the temperature dependence of $^1$H NMR $1/T_1$ below about 2.5 K (Fig. \ref{F8}(b)).
 It is worth noting that the spin gap value from NMR spin-lattice relaxation rate $1/T_1$ is almost twice as large as the gap value derived from the specific heat.
 A similar observation was reported in case of the 1D chain compound, SrNbO$_{3.41}$, where the gap from NMR 1/T$_1$ was twice the size of the gap obtained from transport properties, i.e., resistivity \cite{kuntscher2002, weber2001}.
-As the presence of a gap in the low-energy excitations is unequivocal, a dimer-singlet ground state (with a randomness parameter less than 0.4 and $J_2/J_1 > 0.4$) is suggested.
+The gap determined from NMR relaxation rate ($1/T_1$) (which probes $q$-integrated dynamical susceptibility) can be different from that obtained from, say,- uniform susceptibility $\chi$($q=0$) or specific heat.